 Pros & cons

 - Mobile app.
-Paxton’s mobile app increases convenience for residents by allowing them to use their smartphones as credentials.
+Paxton’s mobile app that works with the video intercom increases convenience for residents by allowing them to use their smartphones as credentials.
 Staff members can also manage the Paxton system using a separate app.
 Keep in mind that the Paxton app can only be used if you opt for the Paxton10 software.

 - Multiple credentials.
 Residents in Paxton buildings can choose between fobs, keypads, and app-based access.